luiul/python-bootcamp/README.md

 <!-- omit in toc -->
-# Python 3 Bootcamp
+# 🐍 Python 3 Bootcamp

 <!-- omit in toc -->
 ## Description

+Learn how to use Python for real-world tasks, such as working with PDF files, sending emails, reading Excel files, Scraping websites for informations, working with image files, and much more.
 Course [slides](https://drive.google.com/drive/folders/1CKqOQzst1cGURXGiRVivi2Xsc0n-X8CR?usp=sharing).
 Course [Python 3 notebooks](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp).
 Older [Python 2 notebooks](https://github.com/jmportilla/Complete-Python-Bootcamp) for reference.

 <!-- omit in toc -->
 ## Table of Contents